nadezhdaTsvetkova23/ai-treasure-hunt-client/README.md

 <img width="477" height="343" alt="image" src="https://github.com/user-attachments/assets/998593e2-7af5-4a77-9c1a-ae7ce31695e3" />

 **GUI Representation**
 _Game in progress: the first player has found the treasure and is moving toward the opponent’s fortress.
-Visualized using Swing with UTF-8 icons._
+Visualized using a Swing-based GUI with UTF-8 icons._
 <img width="2048" height="862" alt="image" src="https://github.com/user-attachments/assets/447cc0e6-27ce-4cef-8817-0fab0a944982" />

+---

-### Learning Outcomes
+## Learning Outcomes

-This project gave me practical experience in building a complete software system from design to production.
+Through this project, I gained hands-on experience in designing, implementing, and refining a full software system.
 Key takeaways:

 - **Architecture & Design**
   - Applied the **MVC pattern** for a clean separation of concerns.